sastaffo/Assign1_LCA/README.md

    1. one of the selected nodes is the LCA
    2. the selected nodes are the same
    3. one of the selected nodes is not in the graph
+3. I will write function headers for functions that I need in the `BinaryTree` and `Node` classes
-3. I will construct tests for each of the sample graphs I have drawn
+4. I will construct tests for each of the sample graphs I have drawn
-4. I will construct a `Node` class and a `BinaryTree` class and the necessary functionality to pass the tests
+5. I will write the functions in the `Node` and `BinaryTree` classes, ensuring they have the necessary functionality to pass the tests
-5. I will run the tests and correct the classes as needed.
+6. I will run the tests and correct the classes and methods as needed.

 ## Design Decisions
 1. A node can be its own Lowest Common Ancestor if the other node(s) is/are a) itself b) a descendent of the node